 Busy!!
 State public servants are very close to the coal face while still having to deal with strategic level issues.
 There are very few layers between state government and the public so the opportunity exists to get your hands dirty one minute, and then provide policy advice to a Minister the next.
 There really isn’t an average day.
-My days range from staff management, communications management, drafting Ministerial responses, assisting ex-service organisations with any issues they are experiencing and being involved in projects for the betterment of the veteran community.
+My days range from staff management, communications management, drafting Ministerial responses, assisting ex-service organisations with any issues they are experiencing and being involved in projects to achieve better outcomes veteran community.
 Regional engagement is also a part of my role as it is essential that regional veterans know that they are represented and supported.
 I also regularly attend commemorative services within the community.

 I love being able to have meaningful input, and to see that my input makes a difference.
 I find it fulfilling advocating on behalf of veterans and being a conduit between the veteran community and government.
-Most importantly, I enjoy having an input into change, seeing those changes implemented and delivering outcomes for the veteran community.
+Most importantly, I get great satisfaction from having an input into change, seeing those changes implemented and the positive impact this has for the veteran community.
 Seeing projects that you have worked on come to fruition like the Memorial Walk on Kintore Avenue, Adelaide and the Jamie Larcombe Centre at Glenside is very rewarding.

 While working in the public sector, I have met inspiring people who have driven me to continually want to do better and I have been given the opportunity to undertake training that I otherwise would not have had available to me.
 I am fortunate that my daughter also sees the opportunities open to me, and this inspires her to do well and believe that anything is possible, with hard work and dedication.
 The positive attitude towards, and promotion of, work/life balance within the public sector is also something that enables me to maintain a healthy family life, which is very important with a teenage daughter.